 The program begins with orientation, placements and evaluations in August and early September of each year, and will conclude with at least two public performances in May and early June.
 Rehearsals will begin mid-September and operate once each week (except for a Winter break in December).
 Rehearsal times occur in a one and a half hour block on either Mondays or Tuesdays between 4:00 p.m. and 8:30 p.m., at a regularly scheduled time slot to be determined by the schedules of the band members.

-When the bands enter the studio sometime during the Spring (January through April), times vary based on studio scheduling.
-Studio sessions are scheduled from 4:00 p.m. to 7:00 p.m. four or five days per week during that time in order to accommodate all of the bands in the studio.
-Depending on the rotation for the studio schedule, students may have both a regular rehearsal and a studio session during those weeks.
+When the bands enter the studio during the Spring (January through April), times vary based on studio scheduling.
+Studio sessions are scheduled between 4:00 p.m. and 8:30 p.m. four or five days per week during that time in order to accommodate all of the bands in the studio.
+Depending on the rotation for the studio schedule, students may have both a regular rehearsal and studio sessions during those weeks.

 For more information, please contact Rick Batley, Habiba Miller or Rick Stevens: